DiamondLightSource/pymalcolm/README.rst

 |build_status| |coverage| |health| |pypi_version| |readthedocs|

-Malcolm is a middlelayer service that allows high level configure/run control of control system components generally involved in continuous scans.
-This module contains a python implementation allowing the creation of Malcolm servers and clients.
+Malcolm is a middlelayer framework that implements high level configure/run behaviour of control system components like those used in continuous scans.
+This repository contains a Python implementation allowing the creation of Malcolm servers and clients.

 Documentation
 -------------